 Table 7–1.
 Differentiation of Granulomatous and Nongranulomatous Uveitis ||Download (.pdf)

 Table 7–1.
 Differentiation of Granulomatous and Nongranulomatous Uveitis

 |Pain||Marked||None or minimal|

 |Pupil||Small and irregular||Small and irregular (variable)|

 Anatomic classification of uveitis, including anterior uveitis, intermediate uveitis, posterior uveitis and diffuse, or panuveitis.
 [Modified after Cunningham ET Jr. Diagnosis and management of acute anterior uveitis.
 American Academy of Ophthalmology, Focal Points 2002, Volume XX, Number 1 (Section 1 of 3).]

 Anterior uveitis is most common and is usually unilateral and acute in onset.
 Typical symptoms include pain, photophobia, and blurred vision.
 Examination usually reveals circumcorneal redness with minimal injection of the palpebral conjunctiva or discharge.
 The pupil may be small (miosis) or irregular due to the formation of posterior synechiae.
 Inflammation limited to the anterior chamber is called “iritis,” whereas inflammation involving both the anterior chamber and the anterior vitreous is often referred to as “iridocyclitis.”
 Corneal sensation and intraocular pressure should be checked in every patient with uveitis.
-Decreased sensation occurs in patients with herpetic uveitis due to simplex or varicella-zoster virus infection or leprosy (see Chapter 15), whereas increased intraocular pressure can occur with herpes simplex virus, varicella-zoster virus, cytomegalovirus, toxoplasmosis, syphilis, sarcoidosis, or an ...
+Decreased sensation occurs in patients with herpetic uveitis due to simplex or varicella-zoster virus infection or leprosy (see Chapter 15), whereas increased intraocular pressure can occur with herpes simplex virus, varicella-zoster virus, cytomegalovirus, toxoplasmosis, syphilis, sarcoidosis, or an uncommon form of ...